pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 Finally, the `GCWorker` is going to clean up the stale keys.
 There are `central` mode and `distributed` mode.
 From TiDB 3.0, `tikv_gc_mode` is set to `distributed` mode by default, this document will talk about `distributed` mode only.

-Distributed GC is implemented by push up the safepoint in PD.
-Notice that the safepoint is monotonic, PD guarantees it by comparing the old and new values [here](https://github.com/tikv/pd/blob/v5.2.1/server/grpc_service.go#L1081-L1127).
+Distributed GC is implemented by pushing up the safepoint in PD.
+Notice that the safepoint is monotonic.
+PD guarantees this by comparing the old and new values [here](https://github.com/tikv/pd/blob/v5.2.1/server/grpc_service.go#L1081-L1127).

 ```go
 // UpdateGCSafePoint implements gRPC PDServer.